Welcome to WORD17!

 These men – believers who left their past behind.

 They sat or stood, solidly plunked in the boat amid the waters of the Sea of Galilee.
 Their nets cast – all through the darkness of night.
 Yet their nets remained empty.

 But wasn’t it what they knew?
 Fishing was their livelihood.
 Years of experience – ability – sat in that boat with them.
 Familiarity waited alongside in anticipation, too.

 Shouldn’t their nets be full?

 Sometimes familiarity and ability leave us fishing all through the night.
-Our strength and plans offer empty nets.
+Our strengths and plans offer empty nets.
 They aren’t enough.

 But morning comes.
 And so does Jesus.

 He is the Way-maker, Net-filler, and Son of God.
 His voice, when heard, will lead us to recast our thoughts and actions.
 His discernment and direction will cause us to haul in the motherload of fishes when obeyed.
 With Jesus, the miraculous happens.

 John 21:6 hit me hard recently.
 All I could think of was We know and try and try and try – but come up with nothing.
 We work hard, and we’re gifted, but “it” doesn’t seem to happen.

 In ministry, for any of us, this can be true.
 And sometimes we’re plenty happy to keep our nets set just as they are.
 After all, it’s comfortable and familiar, right?